glreno/rvkybard/README.md

     - use the name rvkybard.local (or anything else, really)
 2. Boot the Raspberry Pi
 3. Install the rvkybard deb file
-4. Shut down the pi
+4. Shut down the Pi
-5. Plug the pi into the computer you want to control
+5. Plug the Pi into the computer you want to control
 6. Wait a minute
 7. Open something you can type in
 8. On your phone, go to http://rvkybard.local:6502